Jax Taylor & Brittany Cartwright Get ‘Friends’-Themed Wedding Gift From Scheana Marie

 Vanderpump Rules viewers saw Jax and Brittany exchange vows at the Kentucky Castle in an episode that was filmed last June.
 Both the bride and the groom included Friends references in their vows.
 When talking about how they love so many of the same things, Brittany noted that she and Jax both love their dogs, Hooters, and the classic NBC sitcom.
 The bride added a classic Friends line to her vows by saying to Jax, “I love you so much honey, you’re my lobster.”

-In his vows, Jax said that Brittany made him the happiest and luckiest man alive, adding, “And it’s not because you love Friends as much as I do.”
+In his vows, Jax said that Brittany made him the happiest and luckiest man alive, adding, “And it’s not because you love ‘Friends’ as much as I do.”

-Jax and Brittany’s love for Friends has been well documented.
+Jax and Brittany’s love for Friends has been well-documented.
 Last year, Bravo posted photos of an incredible Friends-themed quilt the reality stars own.
 In a series of Instagram posts, Jax is seen holding up a patchwork quilt that features images and catchphrases from the beloved comedy, including the gang’s coffee shop hangout Central Perk, lyrics to Phoebe’s (Lisa Kudrow) signature song “Smelly Cat,” and yes, that lobster quote.